Are ribs still pink when cooked?

 Are ribs supposed to be pink when cooked?

 The color in the center of the rib should be white or slightly tanned.
-If you still see pink color and a little juice, it means the ribs are undercooked.
+If you still see a pink color and a little juice, it means the ribs are undercooked.
 However, there are still cases where the ribs are cooked but still have a pink color on the edges of the ribs.
 That’s when you use the smoke method to cook the ribs.

 Is it OK for ribs to be pink?